Divengerss/R-Type-documentations/docs/Server/architecture.md

 Sets the packet from a `typename T` template packet, the packet header and its data.
 This function will memory copy the `header` and `data` into the `packet`.
 The packet must be large enough to hold the header + data sizes.

+## Miscellaneous
+### writeToLogs
+`void writeToLogs(const std::string_view &status, const std::string &msg)`

+Allows to write into the server log a custom message.
+The Logs.hpp file provided the following definitions for the `status`:
+- logInfo
+- logWarn
+- logErr
+- logGameInfo
+- logGameWarn
+- logGameErr

+### isSocketOpen
+`bool isSocketOpen() const noexcept`

+Returns true if the socket is open, false otherwise.

+### setPacket
+`void setPacket(T &packet, packet::packetHeader &header, T &data)`

+Memory moves the header and data into the packet, overwriting the potential existing data in the packet T.

 ### fillBufferFromRequest
 `void fillBufferFromRequest(T &packet, std::size_t size)`